obazl/demos_obazl/rules_ocaml/signatures/moduletype/b1/README.md

 Sigfile then contains an 'open' directive for the signature types B and C, and 'include' directives for the module types B1 and C1.

+Compare with demo a1, where the modue type name matches the mli file name.